 Escape is a tool that traverses multiple DDMS Resource files and then exposes various statistics about them through the Google Visualization API.
 Charts in this sample application are non-interactive, but provide the foundation for more complex cases: for example, it would be possible to plot Temporal Coverage on an Annotated Timeline, or Geospatial Coverage on Google Maps.

 This section describes common use cases that are a good fit for the DDMSence library.
+The term, "metacard", refers to DDMS 2.0 through 4.1 resources.
+The term, "assertion", refers to DDMS 5.0 resources.
+For the purposes of these use cases, the terms are interchangeable.

 As the tutorials show, it is trivially easy for DDMSence to load a DDMS metacard from an XML file, examine its contents in a Java way, and display it as XML, HTML or Text.
 If you have a search web service which queries a catalog of DDMS metacards, DDMSence could be used to process those metacards individually, or gather statistics about the catalog as a whole.
 You could also use DDMSence to quickly validate a collection of DDMS metacards, simply by loading them into a DDMSReader.